Kasi Lemmons

 Kasi Lemmons Awards Won

-Lemmons has received multiple verified awards recognizing her directing and her debut work.
-Her feature debut Eve’s Bayou earned an Independent Spirit Award for Best First Feature and a National Board of Review award for Outstanding Directorial Debut.
-For Talk to Me she received the NAACP Image Award for Outstanding Directing in a Motion Picture and was named Best Director by the African-American Film Critics Association.
+Kasi Lemmons has received multiple directing honors across her career.
+Her awards include the Independent Spirit Award for Best First Feature and the National Board of Review award for Best Directorial Debut, both for Eve’s Bayou, as well as the NAACP Image Award for Outstanding Directing in a Motion Picture and the African-American Film Critics Association award for Best Director, both for Talk to Me.

 Kasi Lemmons Family